conaticus/FileExplorer/src-tauri/src/search_engine/ausarbeitung/lru_cache_complexity/description.md

 - **Any further speedup will only come from fine-tuning memory usage, hash function, or pointer management, not algorithmic improvement.**

 ---

-**If you'd like a matplotlib script to plot this data, let me know!**